jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Nov 19 to Nov 20: 971.0
+>The provisional increase in cases from Nov 27 to Nov 28: 3027.0
 >
->The last time cases per day were this high was Nov 18 2022: 2 days prior.
+>The last time cases per day were this high was Sep 12 2022: 77 days prior.
 >
->The case rate then was 1372 cases.
+>The case rate then was 3384 cases.
 >
->The last time cases per day were lower than this was Nov 19 2022: 1 day prior.
+>The last time cases per day were lower than this was Nov 27 2022: 1 day prior.
 >
->The case rate then was 955 cases.
+>The case rate then was 1613 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)